 In I Think I Love My Wife, this trope is a problem in Richard and Brenda's marriage.
 Richard complains of Brenda not wanting to have sex with him unless it's for having a baby.

 The 1961 film Splendor in the Grass (set in 1928), is a Deconstruction of this trope.
-Her mother explains to teenager Deanie (the main character) that no nice girl has sexual desires, and she never enjoyed sex with her husband: "I just gave in because a wife has to.
+When teenager Deanie asks her mother if she ever felt "that way" about her husband, she explains that that no nice girl has sexual desires, and she never enjoyed sex with her him: "I just gave in because a wife has to.
 A woman doesn't enjoy those things the way a man does.
 She just lets her husband come near her in order to have children."
 The rest of the movie deals with sexual liberation, and ends on quite a bittersweet note.

 Inverted in Kazohinia, where the Main Character approaches a Hin woman expecting this and trying to act all sensitive.
 The woman's reaction?
 Asking him is he's "interested in providing her with sexual service".
 She even remarks that woman from the main character's homeland must be very unfortunate if all they get is 'romance' when they ask a man to satisfy them.
 The Hero even takes note of how indecent Hin women can sometimes act.